How Nicotine Addiction Works

-And if you're pregnant and trying to quit smoking, it's okay to use a quitting medication.
-Just be sure to talk to your doctor before taking any new medication.
+If you're pregnant and trying to quit, it's okay to use a quitting medication.
+Just be sure to talk to your doctor first.

 Nicotine Addiction and Quit Medications

 Next, consider quit medications that may work for you, as well as alternatives to medication.